-Vertical mergers will also be encouraged for those top banks that are primarily focused on high risk products during financial crises.
+Vertical mergers will also be encouraged for those top banks that are primarily focused on high-risk products during financial crises.
 Mortgage focused banks have been exposed to the highest risk yet again.
-The likes of Housing Finance Bank that have been with projected liquidity problems will continue to struggle in coming months.
-This means, they should restrict their lending away from Mortgages for the short term and refinance this product after the tempest has settled.
-These institutions should look to merge with smaller institutions like tier 2 or tier 3 deposit taking institutions to diversify this liquidity risk exposure.
+The likes of Housing Finance Bank that have been with projected liquidity problems will continue to struggle in the coming months.
+This means they should restrict their lending away from Mortgages for the short term and refinance this product after the tempest has settled.
+These institutions should look to merge with smaller institutions like tier 2 or tier 3 deposit-taking institutions to diversify this liquidity risk exposure.

 Most of these smaller players might not survive this storm.
 Although Bear Stearns was a significant global investment bank, it had to be sold to JPMorgan Chase in 2008, whose crisis was a prelude to the risk management meltdown of investment banking in the United States.